 Getting adopted is tough for older animals.
 Would-be owners often overlook these pets for younger companions.
 The Black Canyon Animal Sanctuary found a perfect solution.
 Who needs a loyal friend and companion more than a homebound senior citizen?
 Who needs to be loved and cared for more than an abandoned older dog or cat?
 Debbie Faulkner, founder of Black Canyon Animal Sanctuary in Crawford, Colorado, recognized the unmet needs of senior people and senior pets, and started a community outreach program to bring them together.
 She calls it the Silver Whiskers Program.

-Our friends over at Petcentric bring us this story: “At Black Canyon Animal Sanctuary, Debbie takes in dogs and cats who have been abandoned or abused, and gives them the love and care they need to rehabilitate and trust people again.
+“At Black Canyon Animal Sanctuary, Debbie takes in dogs and cats who have been abandoned or abused, and gives them the love and care they need to rehabilitate and trust people again.
 But even when these dogs and cats are ready to be someone’s pet, it’s not so easy to find suitable homes for them.
 Senior pets just aren’t as easily adopted as younger pets.

 But senior pets are often an ideal match for senior citizens.
 Older pets are generally calmer and are already trained.
 But the senior adults who most need a furry companion are often unable to afford or properly care for them.